josefmana/demcrit/README.md

 # Validation of Algorithms for PDD

-This package is not intended for a widespread public use.
-The idea is to:
+This package is **not** intended for broad public use.
+Its main purpose is to:

-1. provide a documentation behind data analysis that serves as a backbone of the empirical part of the paper Mana et al. (under review), and
+1. provide transparent documentation of the data analyses forming the backbone of the empirical part of *Mana et al. (under review)*, and

-2. provide a set of functions used to generate our results that could be directly used or slightly adjusted for projects aiming at similar goals.
+2. supply the set of functions used to generate those results, which can be reused or adapted for projects with similar objectives.

+## Installation

-To start, install a local instance of the package:
+To install a local instance of the package, run:

 ```r
 # If you do not have the devtools package,